anxkhn/azure-ai-900-exam-prep/questions.md

 What are three Microsoft guiding principles for responsible AI?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  knowledgeability
+A.  knowledgeability
-2.  decisiveness
+B.  decisiveness
-3.  inclusiveness
+C.  inclusiveness
-4.  fairness
+D.  fairness
-5.  opinionatedness
+E.  opinionatedness
-6.  reliability and safety
+F.  reliability and safety

 **Answer(s):** C,D,F